awsdocs/amazon-ec2-user-guide/doc_source/SSL-on-an-instance.md

       [ec2-user ~]$ sudo yum-config-manager --enable epel*
       ```

-      You can confirm that EPEL is enabled with the following command:
+      You can confirm that EPEL is enabled with the following command, should should return information such as the snippet shown:

       ```
       [ec2-user ~]$ sudo yum repolist all